Revised August 5, 2018. The revisions include an added subsection.

 As children of the scientific revolution, we have securely vested our sense of knowing in quantitative precision and unambiguous, machine-like causation.5 Science becomes technology, where the aim is to construct instruments that respond exactly and predictably to carefully specified conditions.
 The cockpit of every jet airliner, the technical apparatus of a typical research laboratory, and the cell phones in the hands of nearly all of us proclaim how wonderfully well we have succeeded.

 And surely our technological prowess does reflect a practical knowledge of the world.
 But the pleasure and wonder of it easily blinds us to the fact that we remain infants in fundamental understanding.
-How often do we remind ourselves that the nature of matter is a mystery to us, or that, when we speak of “the physical”, it is difficult to indicate even roughly what we mean?
+How often do we remind ourselves that the nature of matter and energy is a mystery to us, or that, when we speak of “the physical”, it is difficult to indicate even roughly what we mean?
 When we get down to the submicroscopic specifics, we find nothing there, no thing of any recognizable sort.
 We identify reliable mathematical relations suggesting particular structure, but we do not know: the structure of what?

 Joseph Carter, in the article cited above, finds it natural to say, without blinking an eye, “As a materialist, I think …” — as if “material” and “matter” were perfectly routine concepts.
 Yet I doubt whether any philosopher of science today would be so rash as to venture a confident definition of “matter”.
 Certainly our technological know-how does little to lend it content.